Notification

 How filters work

-There are 2 types of filters:
+There are two types of filters:

 • Include filters retrieve only the records that match the conditions.

-• Exclude filters retrieve only the records that DON'T match the conditions.
+• Exclude filters retrieve only the records that don't match the conditions.

 Filter conditions consist of one or more clauses.
 Multiple clauses can be joined with "OR" logic (true if any conditions are met), "AND" logic (true if all conditions are met), or both.